 Idaho college students slaying suspect Bryan Kohberger stands silent as judge enters not guilty pleas on murder charges

-When Latah County Judge John Judge asked Kohberger to enter a plea at the arraignment, defense attorney Anne Taylor said their side of the table would stand silent.
+When Judge asked Kohberger to enter a plea at the arraignment, defense attorney Anne Taylor stood up and declined on behalf of her client.

 That prompted Judge to enter not guilty pleas on the defendant's behalf.